HortWeek ‘End of Peat’ Podcast Series 1 & 2

 It’s nothing personal against people who want to grow with peat: we liked growing with peat too.

-Our nursery does not specialise in the plants that most need it, so it was quite simple to phase out in our case.
+Our nursery does not specialise in the plants that most benefit from peat, we already harvested rainwater and had a modern irrigation system, so it was quite simple to phase out peat without significant extra costs.

 Episode 1